kevin-marshall/wixgem/README.md

                  properly address the upgrade code before shipping the first version of a product.
 * **files**:        A string array of file paths to be added to the installation.
 * **modify_file_paths**: A hash of regex objects to replacement string pairs.
-The regular expressions are applied to the file paths having the effect of changing the relative location of the files in the installation.
+The regular expressions are applied to the file paths allowing the developer to modify the relative location of the files in the installation.
 * **has_vb6_files**: Required if installation contains any ocx's or dll's compiled with Visual Basic 6.
 * **remove_existing_products**: A boolean value.
 If the value is true the installation will remove all existing installations of the product before installing the product.